-The AcroMat 100-1 Series, 100-ESD Series, 100-Cleanroom Series, and NitriTuf Diamond Series anti-fatigue mats are officially National Floor Safety Institute (NFSI) Certified for "High Traction" thanks to their Transitional Coefficient of Friction being greater than 0.60.
+The AcroMat 100-1 Series, 100-ESD Series, 100-Cleanroom Series, and NitriTuf Diamond Series anti-fatigue mats are officially National Floor Safety Institute (NFSI) Certified for "High Traction" with a Transitional Coefficient of Friction (TCOF) greater than 0.60.

-According to the NFSI, this rating means that safety flooring solutions maintaining this level of slip resistance (on bottom in terms of movement, and top in terms of traction) when wet can reduce slip and fall claims by 50%–90% – providing a safer traversal experience.
+According to the NFSI, a 0.60 or greater TCOF rating indicates a high level of slip resistance when wet (bottom in terms of movement, top in terms of traction) and can reduce slip and fall risks by 50%-90% – providing a safer traversal experience.

 1. NFSI Certification helps you make informed decisions